Life Saving Society Says Winter Drownings Are Preventable - PembinaValleyOnline.com

-In Manitoba 20-25 people a year die in a drowning, occurring every month of the year.
+In Manitoba, 20-25 people a year die in a drowning situation.

-Drowning is a big issue in Manitoba, Acting CO Life Saving Society of Manitoba Kevin Tordiffe says it's rare for a month in to not have a drowning in it.
+Acting CO of the Life Saving Society of Manitoba Kevin Tordiffe says, drowning is a big issue in Manitoba and it's rare to go one month without a drowning in it.

 "People would be surprised to know that generally more people are drowning in Manitoba than die due to drinking and driving on the highways."